Enchilada Vs Chimichanga: Do You Know The Differences?

 Enchiladas

-Initially, enchiladas are an incredibly delicious method Mexicans use to utilize the leftovers.
+Enchiladas were initially an incredibly delicious way Mexicans used leftovers.
 The first documented type of dish was, most likely, just a tortilla wrap with chili dressing.
-However, throughout centuries, they have become popular street food.
+However, over the centuries, they have become popular street food.

 Chimichangas

-On the other hand, chimichangas are a famous delicacy, prepared by adding meat, beans, cheese, and extra ingredients to the tortilla, then wrapped and fried.
+On the other hand, chimichangas are a famous delicacy.
+They are prepared by adding meat, beans, cheese, and other ingredients to a tortilla, then wrapping it and frying it.

 Origins (are they Mexican?)

-Enchiladas originally came from Mexico, as most would expect.
+As most would expect, enchiladas originally came from Mexico.
 Way back in the Mayan era, people rolled various ingredients into tortillas.
-It has become a habit for millennia in the region, and the tradition goes on till today.
+It has become a habit for millennia in the region, and the tradition continues today.

 The initial enchiladas were corn tortillas with fish filling.
 When the Spanish colonists landed, they meticulously recorded everything the Iocals ate.

 They mentioned enchiladas a lot, and how people made them was pretty much all over the place.
-In the 18th century, these even got presented in one of the earliest Mexican cookbooks.
+In the 18th century, one of the earliest Mexican cookbooks even presented them.

 Chimichanga, on the other hand, is not a traditional Mexican dish.
 Instead, it is part of the Tex-Mex cuisine, which usually involves adapted Mexican dishes found on the Northern Mexican border.